DBCDK/lobby/README.md

 Lobby service
 =============

-The purpose of this microservice is to...
+The purpose of this microservice is to provide a means for storing and retrieving applicant records before they are accepted into the DBC systems infrastructure.

 ### API